Fight! Iczer One: OVA story

-Earth is attacked by an alien race, known as the Cthulhu or Cthulwulf (クトゥルフ, kutourufu).
-According to their initial strategy, the Cthulhu use parasitic creatures, called "vedims" (ヴェデム, vedemu), to infest and replace humans across the world.
+Earth is attacked by an alien race, known as the Cthulwulf (Note: "Cthulwulf" is a portmanteau of "Cthulhu" and "Beowulf".) (クトゥルフ, Kuturufu).
+According to their initial strategy, the Cthulwulf use parasitic creatures, called "vedims" (ヴェデム, vedemu), to infest and replace humans across the world.
 Their hope is to eradicate humanity and take the world without damaging it in an open war.
 However, Iczer-1 appears and begins rooting out and destroying the vedims.
-Upon learning this, the Cthulhu plan to initiate a full military invasion of Earth.
+Upon learning this, the Cthulwulf plan to initiate a full military invasion of Earth.

-Iczer-1 searches for her "synchronization partner," a human whose sense of loss and anger at the destruction wrought by the aliens will allow her to co-pilot Iczer-1's mecha, the Iczer-Robo (イクサーロボ, Ikusā Robo), and unleash its full weapon capabilities.
-Ultimately she chooses Nagisa Kanō, a Japanese schoolgirl, as her partner.
-No sooner than she makes contact with her, than the Cthulhu agents begin trying to assassinate her, first at her school, by transforming her classmates into vedims, and later by transforming her parents into another type of parasitic creature, the Delvittse (ディルウェッツェ, Diruvettsue).
+Iczer-1 searches for her "synchronization partner," a human whose sense of loss and anger at the destruction wrought by the aliens will allow her to co-pilot Iczer-1's mecha, the Iczer-Robo (イクサーロボ, Ikusā Robo) and unleash its full weapon capabilities.
+Ultimately, she chooses Nagisa Kanō, a Japanese schoolgirl, as her partner.
+No sooner than she makes contact with her, than the Cthulwulf agents begin trying to assassinate her, first at her school, by transforming her classmates into vedims, and later by transforming her parents into another type of parasitic creature, the Delvittse (ディルウェッツェ, Diruvettsue).

-Simultaneously, the Cthulhu pilot, Cobalt, prepares to lead their champion unit, a giant mecha called Delos Theta, against the human military with the ultimate objective of flushing out Iczer-One and destroying her before she can unite with her partner.
+Simultaneously, the Cthulwulf pilot, Cobalt, prepares to lead their champion unit, a giant mecha called Delos Theta, against the human military with the ultimate objective of flushing out Iczer-One and destroying her before she can unite with her partner.
 First the aliens transport in their battle station, a giant black marble pyramid, which appears above the skyline of Tokyo, causing widespread devastation.
 Then Cobalt launches and begins to destroy the city and all military forces in the area.
 Iczer-One senses the disturbance and teleports Nagisa and herself into her "other self", the Iczer-Robo, to confront Delos Theta.
 Initially, the battle fares poorly for Iczer-1, but eventually Nagisa's rage over her parents' murder consumes her, and she triggers, unleashing a huge energy beam that cripples the enemy robot.
 Nagisa then delivers the final blow herself, killing Cobalt in the process.

-The Cthulhu leader, Sir Violet, responds by developing her own version of Iczer-1, the burgundy-haired Iczer-2, and using the traumatized lover of Cobalt, Sepia, as her partner.
+The Cthulwulf leader, Sir Violet, responds by developing her own version of Iczer-1, the burgundy-haired Iczer-2, and using the traumatized lover of Cobalt, Sepia, as her partner.
 In the following days, warfare between activated vedim and human forces, lay waste to most of Earth's civilization, turning the world into a post-apocalyptic wasteland.
 Nagisa discovers a young girl named Sayoko in the ruins of Japan, tending her unconscious mother.
 She takes the family into her home, but the mother turns into a vedim, and numerous others begin to teleport into the house.
 Nagisa uses a bracelet given to her by Iczer-One and is able to protect Sayoko and herself within a force field.